AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

 where:

  * <platform> is replaced by ``Linux-x86_64.sh`` for Linux, ``MacOSX-arm64.sh`` for MacOS with "Apple Silicon"  (M1, etc.) processors and ``MacOSX-x86_64.sh`` is for older Intel-based machines.
 Note that the ``MacOSX-x86_64.sh`` installer will run on "Apple Silicon" processors, but significantly more slowly.
- * <install-loc> is where you want to install the software. ``~/g2full`` (a subdirectory named ``g2full`` in your home directory is a good choice.)
+ * <install-loc> is where you want to install the software.
+(Use of ``~/g2full`` (a subdirectory named ``g2full`` in your home directory is a good choice.)
 After installation is complete, you may be asked if you want to place a shortcut for GSAS-II into the MacOS dock.

 More complete installation instructions are provided for [TBD MacOS] and [TBD Linux].